UWCNuclear/xia4MANDELA/README.md

 # How to create histograms and matrices with xia4ids at MANDELA

-**Step 1.** Edit the calibration and configuration files to your setup configuration.
+**Step 1.** Edit the calibration and configuration files to your setup configuration (files attached above).

 **Step 2.**	To run, type "xia4ids" followed by the name of your config file and calibration file [optional] :